ChrisBuilds/terminaltexteffects/docs/changeblog/changeblog_0.11.0.md

 : - If the Canvas is set match the dimensions of the text and the `--wrap-text` option is passed, the text will be wrapped based on the Terminal dimensions.

-: - If the `--ignore-terminal-dimensions` option is passed, wrapping will be occur based on the Canvas size or not at all (if the Canvas is set to match the text), however the output will exceed the dimensions of the terminal and will be wrapped by the terminal emulator (resulting in expected effect behavior) unless the output is directed somewhere else.
+: - If the `--ignore-terminal-dimensions` option is passed, wrapping will occur based on the Canvas size or not at all (if the Canvas is set to match the text), however the output will exceed the dimensions of the terminal and will be wrapped by the terminal emulator (resulting in expected effect behavior) unless the output is directed somewhere else.